Skip to content

 Double-time 2x (no max)

-Overtime Calculation Behavior
+Overtime Calculation Behaviour

 When a rate rule's Maximum Hours per Day or Maximum Hours per Week cap is reached, the system: